TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 }, { responsive: true });
 </script>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Unauthorized employment is concentrated among specific national groups, emphasizing their workforce importance.</em></p>
+Unauthorized employment is concentrated among specific national groups, emphasizing their workforce importance.

-<p style="color: #f0b90b;">And the story doesn't end there.
+And the story doesn't end there.
 Migrants from Guatemala, El Salvador, and Honduras, driven by violence, climate disasters, and extreme poverty, are arriving en masse, turning a regional tragedy into a continental movement.
-Even China has quietly claimed its share of this migration pie, representing approximately 2% of the unauthorized population, reminding us that the current global economic distortions spare no one.</p>
+Even China has quietly claimed its share of this migration pie, representing approximately 2% of the unauthorized population, reminding us that the current global economic distortions spare no one.

-<p style="color: #f0b90b;">Based on publicly available databases and based on the unequivocal assumption that American employees pay their taxes directly, we compiled the evolution of tax collection as a percentage of GDP, resulting in the following:</p>
+Based on publicly available databases and based on the unequivocal assumption that American employees pay their taxes directly, we compiled the evolution of tax collection as a percentage of GDP, resulting in the following:

 <div id="fed-tax-payroll-chart" style="width: 100%; max-width: 800px; margin: auto; height: 450px;"></div>
 <script>